TokenEx/tokenex.github.io/content/gateway.md

 **Developer Documentation:** https://firstdata.zendesk.com/entries/407571-First-Data-Global-Gateway-e4-Web-Service-API-Reference-Guide

 * Global Gateway e4 supports both open and tagged refunds.
 TokenEx by default creates a tagged refund.
 If a credit_card hash object is included in a refund request, then a open refund request is created.
+* When a non-fractional currency is supplied, 'amount' should be specified with an explicit 2 decimal places.
+Example for JPY currency: amount of 3000 = 30 Yen

 **Supported Parameters**